-Any student desiring a change of course schedule after completing the initial registration for the term must complete the process in ConnectND Student Self-Service or at the Office of the Registrar.
-Veterans receiving financial aid or benefits from the G.I.
-Bill must inform the veteran's service office of any change in class schedule.
-Failure to comply may result in the discontinuance of further financial benefits.
+Any student desiring a change of course schedule after completing the initial registration for the term must complete the process in Campus Connection or at the Office of the Registrar.

 Changes in course schedule may result in additional tuition charges.
 Tuition refunds for dropped courses are governed by State Board of Higher Education policy 830.2 Tuition Refund Policy.